roaamagdy/N26APIChallenge/README.md

 # Built With

-- Rest assured Java Library
+- Rest assured Java Library :  make server requests and fetch responses and process the response for analyzing and assertions.
-- Maven Repository
+- Maven Repository : used to manage the project dependencies.
+- TestNG: used as a testing framework to manage and execute test cases/suites